simondelany/Space-Satation-Puzzle/README.md

 _The puzzle can be solved but poorly coding an application capable of generating the correct answer will not be seen as “better” than a well coded application that generates the wrong answer._

+## What next...

+I would love to introduce the solution logic from logic.js in the form of an additional message window that can be opened up within the vue app.

+This could mimic a social messaging chat window giving the user an 'ask a friend' option.

+The messaging within this chat window could be powered by an IBM watson assistant service.
+The conversation tree being designed to handle questions from the user and to provide instruction for solving the problem based on the logic draughted out in logic.js.

+The user could then use the additional chat window to guide them through solving the problem.